Learning with your hands and heart

 What is Mighty Bambinis?

-A nature-immersion preschool where children thrive in connection with others and nature; create and learn through play and project-based inquiry; and grow in self-knowledge and confidence.
+A nature-immersion early childhood program where children thrive in connection with others and nature; create and learn through play and project-based inquiry; and grow in self-knowledge and confidence.

 AND a community where parents learn positive, connection-based parenting approaches and support each other during the preschool years and beyond.